-A condition existing when a plan's Actuarial Value of Assets exceeds its Present Value of Benefits.
+A condition existing when a plan's Market Value of Assets exceeds its Present Value of Benefits.
 Prior to the passage of PEPRA, when this condition existed on a given valuation date for a given plan, employee contributions for the rate year covered by that valuation could be waived.

-Unfunded Liability (UAL)
+Unfunded Liability

-When a plan or pool's Value of Assets is less than its Accrued Liability, the difference is the plan or pool's Unfunded Liability.
-If the Unfunded Liability is positive, the plan or pool will have to pay contributions exceeding the Normal Cost.
+When a plan or risk pool's Assets is less than its Accrued Liability, the difference is the plan or risk pool's Unfunded Liability of the Unfunded Liability is positive, the plan or risk pool will have to pay contributions exceeding the Normal Cost.